norton120/pirate_baby/content/posts/dreaming_of_a_dynamcially_typed_world.md

 ```
 Coupling like this begets more coupling, as a whitelist of types is all too tempting for a junior developer to resist peeking under the hood and hard-wiring dependencies to a specific adapter’s internals.
 This is the crack through which the spaghetti sneaks in.

-The solution might be a future where we explicitly type either statically, _or_ dynamically, based on which is the correct tool for the job.
-Pydantic already supports a form of duck typing with type classes `Iterable`, `Callable`  etc - which care less about what a thing _is_ and more about what it _does_ (sound familar?).
+The solution might be a future where we explicitly type either statically, _or_ dynamically, based on which is the best tool for the job.
+Pydantic already supports a form of duck typing with generic type classes `Iterable`, `Callable`  etc - which care less about what a thing _is_ and more about what it _does_ (sound familar?).
 Using `typing.Any` today feels as code-smelly as duck typing with `isinstance()`.
 But what correcting that is as simple as aliasing `Any` with `DuckType` ?
 ```python
 from typing import Any as Duck from pydantic import BaseModel